boldsuck/haveno-reto-docs/docs/the-project/account_limits.md

 Despite these limitations, chargebacks can still be possible for certain payment methods.
 Haveno reduces this risk with a mechanism called **account signing**.

-Account signing only applies to payment accounts that meet **both** of the following conditions:

-- used in the following markets: USD, EUR, CAD, GBP, AUD, or BRL
-- is subject to chargeback risk: SEPA, SEPA Instant, Interac e-Transfer, Zelle, Revolut, Chase QuickPay, Popmoney, MoneyBeam, Uphold, and any kind of bank transfer.
+Account signing only applies to payment accounts that are subject to chargeback risk: SEPA, SEPA Instant, Interac e-Transfer, Zelle, Revolut, Chase QuickPay, Popmoney, MoneyBeam, Uphold, and any kind of bank transfer.

-This means that all payment accounts that deal in currencies not listed above do **not** require account signing, even if they are subject to chargeback risk.

 ## Account aging

-Account age is no longer used to determine trade size limits for most payment methods.
-It is still measured, however, and you can see a payment account's age in the offer book before taking an offer, but we caution against using it as a measure of integrity.
+Account age is not used to determine trade size limits for payment methods.
+However, it is measured, and you can see a payment account's age in the offer book before taking an offer, but we caution against using it as a measure of integrity.
 Older accounts are not **necessarily** safer.

 ![Account age in Offer book](../resources/img/haveno-ui/account-age_light.png)
 /// caption
 See account age in the offer book.
 ///

-**Practically, this means that all payment methods on Haveno have full selling capability from the moment they are created.** Selling limits no longer phase in over time.
+**All payment methods on Haveno have full selling capability from the moment they are created.**

 Some payment methods implement a variation of account aging called account signing whereby limits are increased in stages over a period of 60 days after signing.
 More about this below.